JaroslawZielinski/TorahVerse-M2/README.md

 Magento2 module that provides sliders both backend and frontend that shows Torah(Bible - Old and New Testament) verses or a quotes

-## How to install the Torah Verse Module via shell (1 Step out of 3)
+## How to install the Torah Verse Module via shell
 in [packagist](https://packagist.org/packages/jaroslawzielinski/torah)
 ```shell
 cd YourProject